liolocs/primatex/README.md

 **Interactive Setup:**

-When you run `px add test`, you'll be prompted to choose:
+When you run `px add test`, you'll be prompted to choose between:

 1. Unit testing with Vitest
 2. E2E BDD testing with Playwright
-3. Both

 The command automatically detects existing configurations and skips already-configured options.